 Anyfile Notepad is a cloud based app completely designed and developped by me.
 It allows more than 350 different mime types to be opened directly from Google Drive and any file on it to be opened using the app's file explorer.
 Leveraging the ace.js library, it brings the power of a desktop editor to the cloud.
 Notable features include VIM keybindings, 100+ syntax modes and approximatly 15 themes.
 The application also has a light Dropbox integration that allows to edit any file residing on Dropbox to be edited through the app.
 This project has started back in October 2013 and has managed to keep itself free even though it's offering itself as a Cloud based service.
-It also became ad-free during the summer of 2014 offering a fully featured experience at abosolutely no cost for the end user.
+It now features an ad-free subscription paid yearly powered by Stripe using a Golang webserver and API.

 First IT project that I tackled, creating a static website for Cuisine Plus, a Montreal based kitchenware business.
 From there, it has evolved over the years into a small business website with it's own content management interface.
 Thought for small businesses where budgets are tight, this website manages to have a 0$ cost per month by leveraging free services as Dropbox, Heroku for hosting and then Ruby on Rails and its libraries as a backend technology.
 A fork of the website, based on the idea of a simple, low cost but fully featured small business retail CMS almost became my business project but that never took off.